asyncapi/training/VIDEO_5_SCRIPT.md

 Thanks so much for joining us!
 I hope you enjoyed it!
 Enough for today's video.
 Don't forget to join us in the following video.
 See you soon!

+---

+* The italic and bold text is the script of the short version of the video.